Master Level Course

 The Master course is the third and final level in UM's Master Beekeeping curriculum.
 It offers a more detailed look into bee flight, anatomy and reproduction, discusses bee pheromones and genetics, and provides templates for record keeping for improved bee management.
 The course also covers hive products, bee nutrition, selection of apiary locations, and basic principles for conducting your own experiments.
 Students will be introduced to use of Excel spreadsheets for research and managerial applications.
 The course capstone is completion of a literature-based or experimental-based research project and delivery of a final technical report.
 Research projects may be conducted by individual students or by alliances of students.
 By the end of the course, students will have a better understanding of advanced bee management, an introduction to the business of beekeeping, and the ability to conduct original research.
 They should be able to establish and maintain healthy hives for both hobbyist and larger scale endeavors.
 Course syllabus.

-The course is structured with weekly topics, discussion forums, and assignments, but it uses an asynchronous format so you may log on when convenient.
+The course is structured with weekly topics, discussion forums, assignments, and quizzes.
+However, there are no scheduled class meeting times when all students need to be logged in and “attending” the course at the same time.
+Instead, students work on the course at whatever times best fit their schedule.
 Instructions for logging on to the online course will be sent to registrants about one week before the class begins.
 Participants must have access to an internet-connected computer and should allow for 5-7 hours per week of study time.
 The course is taught online through Moodle, the University of Montana’s online learning system.
 View the computer system requirements.

 Upon successful completion of the course, 4.5 CEUs (Continuing Education Units) will be awarded and a certificate issued.